cloudmaven/documentation/pages/ccs/ccs_precis.md

 folder: ccs
 ---

 ## Introduction

-The purpose of this page is to concisely describe cloud computing / data science case studies at UW.
+This page concisely describes public cloud use for research computing and data science at the University of Washington.

-We are currently tracking over 75 projects/groups migrating their research computing to the public cloud.
-Below is a selected subset, organized roughly by domain.
-We emphasize that much of our work goes beyond simple migration to cloud platforms: It extends to data management techniques, reproducibility, implementing data services for collaboration and public distribution, and much more.
-All of this is in turn made possible by the UW eScience Institute.
+We track close to 100 research projects using the public cloud for computing across issues of access, time, compute power, storage, data management, cost and other issues.
+The summary below is organized by domain.
+Our work in consulting and advocating for use of the public cloud is integrated with the mission and operation of the UW eScience Institute.

 ## Links

 - [eScience Institute](http://escience.washington.edu)
 - [genome sciences at UW](http://www.gs.washington.edu)
 - [medical science at UW](http://www.uwmedicine.org)

-## Warnings
+## Admonitions

-- ***Contact us for updates to this material***
+- ***Contact us regarding updates to this material***
-- ***Focus here is topics for a degree of anonymity***
+- ***Focus here is topics; we try to preserve a degree of anonymity***
-- ***Projects are in *various* stages of completion***

 ## General Systems and Tools

 - [SQL Share](https://sqlshare.uw.edu): A system for managing, sharing and manipulating research data.
 - [Myria](http://myria.cs.washington.edu/): A distributed, shared-nothing Big Data management system and Cloud service from the University of Washington
 - IOT based on Arduino Yun leaf technology and cloud IOT endpoint services
 - Geohackweek and Neurohackweek: Hosting intensive workshops for learning and developing cloud-based tools and methods at UW

+## Student-driven research

+- Improved liquid cooling towards reduction of data center energy consumption
+- Epigenome imputation across a nucleotide-protein-cell tensor
+- Characterizing the progression of three pathologies in electronic medical records associated with Emergency Room operation

 ## Medical research

-- [BrainInfo](http://braininfo.org/) including [NeuroNames](https://en.wikipedia.org/wiki/NeuroNames): Pending POC relocation of a cool website to cloud hosting.
 - Laboratory Medicine: Cloud-based system for genome analysis: (oncology and related) clinical annotation
 - Crossing the clinical-to-research data barrier
 - Data access and tool access for MRI- and EEG-based research